Welcome to today's edition of the Rush 24-7 podcast.

 Wait till you hear this.

-Dubai Ports World, the Arab-owned company which set off a furor with its purchase of six U.S. port operations earlier this year, has been cleared to join a federal pilot program to test the methods used to screen U.S.-bound cargo for radiation.
+Dubai Ports World, the Arab-owned company which set off a furore with its purchase of six U.S. port operations earlier this year, has been cleared to join a federal pilot program to test the methods used to screen U.S.-bound cargo for radiation.

-The Security Freight Initiative involves the use of existing technology, including streaming video and nuclear detection devices at foreign ports.
+The security freight initiative involves the use of existing technology, including streaming video and nuclear detection devices at foreign ports.

-But nevertheless, Dubai Ports World will now participate in a screening test for U.S. bound cargo.
+But nevertheless, Dubai Ports World will now participate in a screening test for U.S.-bound cargo.

 This test is to take place at six foreign ports.

-DP World, as you know, set off this furor in February with its purchase of port operations, and the American people, and more than the American people, the U.S. Congress, Republicans and Democrats got in a silly race to be the first to cross the finish line and say they killed the deal.
+And the American people, more than the American people, the U.S. Congress, Republicans and Democrats got in a silly race to be the first to cross the finish line and say they killed the deal.

 Tiger Woods has announced his first ever golf course hotel condo development will be in Dubai.

-Radiation, screening for radiation at ports where cargo will be shipped to the United States of America.
+And now Dubai is going to participate in a test, screening for radiation, radiation, screening for radiation at ports where cargo will be shipped to the United States of America.

 Just love it.

-I told you about James Brolin.
+I told you about James Brolin who was on The View Wednesday.

 And a question from Rosie O'Donnell.